 Advantages

-Lefkada is unique among Greek islands because it is connected to the mainland by a bridge, allowing easy access by car.
+Lefkada is unusual among the Greek islands because it is connected to the mainland by a bridge, allowing visitors to reach it by car.

 This accessibility, combined with spectacular beaches and clear Ionian waters, has made the island increasingly popular with European visitors.